-The Internet and sharing of information make our lives easier every single day, but it also opens the door for serious security threats.
-This can be especially true if you’re looking for a job, especially while we’re still seeing the effects of COVID-19.
-Too many malicious parties are taking advantage of people during this sensitive time.
+The internet and sharing of information make our lives easier every single day, but it also opens the door for serious security threats.
+This can be especially true if you’re looking for a job, too many malicious parties are taking advantage of people during this sensitive time.

 What are some common employment scams?

 If you’re on the hunt for new employment, it is a good idea to be aware of common scams affecting job seekers.
-The COVID-19 pandemic in many cases has increased the number of these scams, with the top two being the following.
+The number of these scams has increased in recent years, with the top two being the following.

-1. Work-from-home: If somebody offers you a job promising a lot of money for little work, it is probably too good to be true.
-Any reputable company will never ask you to cover the cost of work-from-home supplies using your own money.
+- Work-from-home: If somebody offers you a job promising a lot of money for little work, it is probably too good to be true.
+A reputable company will not charge you a fee for placement or ask you to cover the cost of work-from-home supplies using your own money.
 Some companies will claim that they cover these costs and will then send a fraudulent check.
 If you cash it, it will typically bounce but the bank will ask you to cover the difference.
 In all these cases, it’s important to steer clear!

 How can you protect yourself?